Djontleman/bnta-dsa/src/main/java/com/djontleman/day3/day3task1.md

 	System.out.println(number)
 }
 ```
+Space Complexity = ?

-Complexity = O(N) as one action is taken for each element in the array.
+Time Complexity = O(N) as one action is taken for each element in the array.
 As the length of the array increases, the number of actions increases by the same amount.